FatoomRe/CalcuLite/DOCUMENTATION.md

 - ✅ **No payment processing or sensitive data**

 ### Privacy-First Design
-- **Local calculations only** - All BMR/TDEE/macro calculations happen in the browser
+- **Local calculations only** - All BMR/TDEE/macro/ideal weight calculations happen in the browser
 - **No data transmission** - No user data is sent to external servers
 - **No tracking** - No analytics, cookies, or user behavior monitoring
 - **Offline capable** - Works without internet connection after initial load